ouyousuode/ouyousuode.github.io/_posts/2020-07-20-why-GNU-grep-is-fast.md

 GNU grep uses raw Unix input system calls and avoids copying data after reading it.<br/>

-Moreover, GNU grep AVOIDS BREAKING THE INPUT INTO LINES.
+Moreover, GNU grep **avoids breaking the input into lines**.
 Looking for newlines would slow grep down by a factor of several times,because to find the newlines it would have to look at every byte!<br/>

 So instead of using line-oriented input, GNU grep reads raw data into a large buffer, searches the buffer using Boyer-Moore, and only when it finds a match does it go and look for the bounding newlines.(Certain command line options like -n disable this optimization.)<br/>